 April 30, 2015—A homeless shelter in Menominee, Mich. will be able to serve more families thanks to a donation from Waupaca Foundry in Marinette, Wis.
 The Abundant Life Mission serves homeless individuals in northern Wisconsin and Michigan’s Upper Peninsula including the twin cities of Marinette and Menominee.

-Waupaca Foundry, a Hitachi Metals company, operates six ductile iron and gray iron casting foundries in Wisconsin, Tennessee and Indiana.
+Waupaca Foundry, operates six ductile iron and gray iron casting foundries in Wisconsin, Tennessee and Indiana.

 The Abundant Life Mission has room for 24 individuals, but a planned expansion will allow it to serve 100 individuals.
 Key to that expansion was shipping twenty sets of bunk beds from American Bedding in Tennessee to Wisconsin.
 Shelter volunteer Theresa Theis realized the bed manufacturer was located near one of Waupaca Foundry’s plants in Etowah, Tenn.
 Her husband Mike is an electrician for Waupaca Foundry in Marinette, so she contacted foundry executives to ask if they would consider putting the beds on a truck and bringing them to Marinette.

 “It was the least we could do,” said Phil Eatherton, human resources manager for Waupaca Foundry’s Plant 4 in Marinette.
 “There are a lot of families in need in our area and the shelter helps them get back on their feet and contributing to the community.
 Who knows, maybe some of them could work here in the future.”